 Upon arrival at the control vehicle, hand over your scorecard to the worker.
 If you wish to claim TA for the leg, you must indicate this orally, AND enter the TA on the scorecard in the appropriate spot before handing it over.
 Also, if the previous control was a DIYC, you must include your claimed in-time for the DIYC on the appropriate spot on the scorecard before handing it over.
 You will then receive a control data sheet which will contain official timing information and critique from the previous leg, the number of the next route instruction to be considered for initiation, the location of the outmarker, the CAST effective at the outmarker, the MRD list effective at the outmarker, call-back mileage for the next leg, and any official information effective at the outmarker.
 Also note, official information may appear in the route instructions, effective after completion of the immediately preceding NRI.
 Also, you may need to execute some NRIs after the control prior to reaching the outmarker.

 You will also receive your scorecard back, with your in-time and out-time (at the outmarker) indicated.
 If you dispute the arrival time recorded on your sheet, you must immediately inform the control captain who will resolve the dispute in such a manner as is appropriate under the circumstances.
 Disputes involving differences under 0.03 minutes WILL NOT be considered.
 While a dispute is being resolved, make certain neither you nor your car interferes with other contestants.
 The control captain may issue a new out-time if the dispute causes you sufficient delay.
-Be prepared to hand in your scorecard at the lunch break, and at the finish.
+Be prepared to hand in your scorecard when directed after approximately each third of the course.

 Some controls will be do-it-yourself controls (DIYCs), and will operate as specified in the RRRs.
 A DIYC may occur within a Free Zone.
 If a new MRD list or official information is required after a DIYC, it will be listed in the route instructions immediately following the DIYC instruction.
 Also, an Observation Control (OBS) will exist as specified by the RRRs.
 You are not required to stop at the OBS.